-Shingnapur is also known for the quality, that no house in the village has doors, only door frames.
-Despite this, no theft was reported in the village until 2010.
-The Shani Shingnapur temple is believed to be a “jagrut devasthan” that translates into “alive temple”, meaning that a deity still resides in the temple icon.
-Villagers believe that god Shani punishes anyone attempting theft.
+Shingnapur is also famous for the quality that no house in the village has doors, only door frames.
+Despite this, the villagers did not report the occurance of a theft until 2010.
+Also, devotees believe that the Shani Shingnapur temple is “jagrut devasthan” that translates into “alive temple”, meaning that a deity still resides in the temple icon.
+Further, Villagers believe that god Shani punishes anyone attempting theft.

 In the times of Acharya Udasi Baba, there would be only three people visiting the shrine.
 Namely, Dagdu Changediya, Hastimal Chnagediya and the mother of Badri Tokse.
 They too used to come only on Saturday.
 Now, daily there are over 13000 visitors.

 One of the unique aspects of the village Shingnapur is that houses here have no door- frames or locks on them for safety.